Skip to main content

 As the university grew, overcrowding once again became an issue.
 In 1930, the Estill Library opened, and all the functions of the Peabody Memorial Library moved to the new library.

 From 1937 until 1952, the Peabody was home to the music department.
-The basement housed music rooms for classes, and practice areas for the Sam Houston State Teachers College Band and the Houstonians.
+The basement housed music rooms for classes and practice areas for the Sam Houston State Teachers College Band and the Houstonians.

-In 1965, the Peabody underwent restoration and in 1981, the Peabody was threatened with demolition.
+The Peabody was threatened with demolition in 1981.
 However, the beloved Main Building, “Old Main,” was destroyed by a fire in 1982, resulting in a desire to preserve the Peabody for future generations.
 Further renovations took place in 1998-1999 (the building’s exterior) and in 1990-1991 (the building’s interior).
-The total of all renovations was over half a million dollars.
+The total cost of all renovations was over half a million dollars.
 Following the renewal, the building became a Texas Historic Landmark in 1990 through the efforts of the Historical Preservation Society.
+In October 1991, the Peabody Memorial Library was rededicated.

-For General Sam Houston's 200th birthday in 1993, the Peabody was restored and rededicated as the university's archival library and repository.
+For General Sam Houston's 200th birthday in 1993, the Peabody was restored and rededicated again as the university's archival library and repository.
 In October 1998, the Peabody closed due to an outbreak of mold found within the archival collections resulting from humidity issues and leaks in the roof.
 As a result, the University Archives was temporarily moved to the Newton Gresham Library.
-In 2004, the University Archives permanently moved to the fourth floor.
+In 2004, the University Archives permanently moved to the Newton Gresham Library's fourth floor.

 In 2007, a 113-year-old organ was restored and moved to the Peabody, where it currently resides.